AriaFallah/WebpackTutorial/part1/example4/README.md

-# Example 4 - Introducing Loaders

 Earlier in the tutorial I mentioned [loaders](#loaders).
 These will help us require non-js files in our code.
 In this case, the only loader we will need is the css loader.
 First we need to install the loader:

     npm install --save-dev css-loader